-Each user must have at least one profile that sets the user's rights in the system.
-One user can have five profiles at the most.
+Each user group must have at least one profile that sets the devices the user group has access to in the system.
+One user group can have five profiles at the most.
 See Profiles.

 All user accounts are protected by a user name and a password.